OpenBAS-Platform/docs/docs/deployment/ecosystem/executors.md

 ![Endpoints](../assets/tanium-endpoints.png)

-NB : An Asset can only have one Tanium agent installed thanks to an unicity with mac address parameters.
-If you try to install again a Tanium agent on a platform, it will overwrite the actual one and you will always see one endpoint on the OpenBAS endpoint page.
+NB : An asset can only have one Tanium agent installed due to the uniqueness of the MAC address parameters If you try to install again a Tanium agent on a platform, it will overwrite the actual one and you will always see one endpoint on the OpenBAS endpoint page.